ub3rsick/ub3rsick.github.io/_posts/2021-03-28-plasecure-point-to-stars.md

 ---
 layout: post
-title: Playsecure to The Stars
+title: Playsecure - Point To The Stars
 ---

 Can you point to the stars?
 Make the pointer point to the flag!